 Declared your independence, haijin?
+(UPDATE!)
 Congratulations to this week’s contributors!

 It’s the first Saturday of July.
 Those peak temperatures, if they haven’t already arrived, will come soon.
 Bright sun!
 Humid days!
 What to do?
 What we always do–cool off near water.
 When the beach is too crowded, expensive, or far, then take to the woods and find a waterfall.

 Or travel to one of the natural icons of North America, Niagra Falls:

 Niagara Falls (/naɪˈæɡərə/) is the collective name for three waterfalls that straddle the international border between the Canadian province of Ontario and the American state of New York.
 They form the southern end of the Niagara Gorge.

 From largest to smallest, the three waterfalls are the Horseshoe Falls, the American Falls and the Bridal Veil Falls.
 The Horseshoe Falls lies on the border of the United States and Canada with the American Falls entirely on the United States’ side, separated by Goat Island.
 The smaller Bridal Veil Falls are also on the United States’ side, separated from the American Falls by Luna Island.